 The current beta version uses Amt./1000 kcal ME to calculate nutrient requirements.
 Our next release (PetDiet365 Home) uses both Amt./1000 kcal ME and Amt/kg BW x ^.75 as follows; to calculate the amount to feed (for normally active and very active dogs) of each nutrient, we use the Amt./1000 kcal ME.
-For dogs with an unusually low energy intake, we use the Amt/kg BW x ^.75 values.
+For adult dogs with an unusually low energy intake, we use the Amt/kg BW x ^.75 values.

 Note that the above behavior only applies to dogs at maintenance (adults).
 This does not apply to cats of all life stages, puppies, or lactating/gestating bitches, where the use of Amt/kg BW x ^.75/.67 column is not appropriate and is provided by NRC for "convenience" in doing calculations.

 PetDiet365 Home takes all the above into consideration automatically when formulating diets.